 The Canon EOS 6D and the Leica M10-P are two enthusiast cameras that were officially introduced, respectively, in September 2012 and August 2018.
-The 6D is a DSLR, while the M10-P is a rangefinder-style mirrorless camera.
+The 6D is a DSLR, while the M10-P is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 20 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 6D and the Leica M10-P?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 6D and the Leica M10-P is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The M10-P can be obtained in two different colors (black, silver), while the 6D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10-P is considerably smaller (31 percent) than the Canon 6D.
 Moreover, the M10-P is markedly lighter (14 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.